 Having mastered the intricacies of making a book, the author-publisher’s attention then turns to reaching readers, book marketing, and promotion.

-This function includes distribution, marketing and promotion.
+This function includes distribution and marketing.
 Distribution is about who’s going to take your book out to the world, make it available.
-Then marketing and promotion are about ensuring it is discovered.
+Then marketing is about ensuring that it is discoverable.

-Book promotion is time-based, a particular sales drive around a particular book.
+Book promotion is time-based and sales-based, and usually a drive around a particular book.
 Promotions take many forms, including book launches, virtual or real-life book tours, advertising, and other purchased promotions.
-You are limited only by your imagination, time and money.

 - Who is my ideal reader?